 Snowmobiles and All Terrain Vehicles (ATVs) are permitted on existing trails and forest access roads within the Conservation Reserve.
 Under the OLL LUS (MNR, 1999), all mechanized travel is restricted to existing trails.
 Off-trail vehicle use is permitted for the retrieval of game only.
-The use of existing trails, within the Whitefish River Sandy Till Conservation Reserve, does not degrade the values of this site.
+The use of existing trails, within the Mistinikon Lake Uplands Conservation Reserve, does not degrade the values of this site.

 Existing trails for hiking, snowmobiling, ATV use, cycling, horseback riding and cross-country skiing can continue.
 To ensure the quality of the representation is maintained, all trails and old forest access roads (Road Access Map, Appendix 8) within the site should be identified via new technologies (i.e. GPS) to ensure a record of these features exists.
+The completion of this data collection is dependent on time and fiscal constraints.
 New trails can be considered through a Test of Compatibility.